Ajitha-T/Greenden-Tailwind/README.md

 ## Pages

 * Home – Introduction and main sections of the website
-* Product – Displays the available products
+* Products – Displays the available products
 * Contact – Contact information and a contact form

 ## Technologies Used